gt-cs3220/gt-cs3220.github.io/project1.md

 (4) Q: OK, I passed the test code.
 Do I need to worry about anything else?
 A: Please make it sure whether you have used only one memory read and one write port requirement.
+Please make it sure whether values are correctly sorted.

 (5) Q: How do we create a zip file for a Xilinx project directory?
 A: You can create zip file using the command (Linux) below.
 If on Windows, right click and select "Send To" and then "Compressed folder"